dazinator/BlazorDeferredRemove/README.md

 This means that when you click the button, the css class is appended, which starts the CSS transition.
 The transition adjusts the visibility property to `hidden` after 2 seconds, and adjusts the `opacity` to 0 over the course of 2 seconds, linearly.
 This achieves our fadeout effect.

 Once that CSS transition has completed, our `RemoveOnCssTransitionEnd` component is notified from the browser (interop) that the CSS transition has completed for a `visibility` property within it's child DOM content.
 It being a blazor component, it then stops including its child content in the render tree - which then removes the child content from the DOM.

-Ofcourse, if you have common transition or animation effects - there is nothing to stop you from creating your own reusable components that leverage `RemoveOnCssTransitionEnd` and `RemoveOnCssAnimationEnd` components internally to achieve your goals.